Effective Nuclear Charge Zeff Is Defined As

 Defining Effective Nuclear Charge (Zeff)

 At its core, the effective nuclear charge (Zeff) represents the net positive charge experienced by an individual electron in a multi-electron atom.
-This is not simply the total number of protons in the nucleus (the atomic number, Z), because the negatively charged electrons orbiting the nucleus repel each other.
+On top of that, this is not simply the total number of protons in the nucleus (the atomic number, Z), because the negatively charged electrons orbiting the nucleus repel each other.
 These electron-electron repulsions counteract some of the attractive force from the positively charged nucleus.

 Think of it like this: if you were standing in a crowd trying to see a stage, your view might be partially blocked by the people standing in front of you.
 Similarly, the inner electrons "block" or shield the outer electrons from the full attractive force of the nucleus.